RetroWWU/paPAML/README.md

 ## FreeBSD (Version 13.*)

 The operating system for which paPAML was first developed and tested for was FreeBSD.
-The installation on this OS is very simple - you don't need any conda environment, all the needed packages are available in the system repositories.
+The installation on this OS is very simple - you don't need any conda environment (but if you need it: see later, there is a "quick" howto), all the needed packages are available in the system repositories.
 As root (or using sudo), install the following packages with the command:

     # pkg install wget paml hyphy p5-Proc-ProcessTable p5-Statistics-Distributions p5-File-Which